ekhmoi/what-appears/1_chapters/03-working-with-difficulty/06-staying-oriented-when-it-gets-weird.md

-## Chapter 6 - Staying Oriented When It Gets Weird
+## Staying Oriented When It Gets Weird

 Working directly with experience, self, and story can get… weird.